Opteo/google-ads-api/docs/content/concepts/mutations/using_mutate_resources.md

 _Note_: Using `customer.mutateResources()` with a single operation is equivalent to using any of the standard `customer.someResource.create|update|delete()` methods, but your ts definitions won't be as good.

+For more information about this method, see the customer resource's [mutateResources section](/#mutateResources-customer)